 - provide information and advice about Camosun programs offered on-campus and in local Indigenous communities;

 - help navigate through various funding systems, including Band funding and supports for Métis students, and provide advice about student loans and other government initiatives;

 - provide cultural supports to students who may deeply miss being surrounded by Indigenous culture, or who are just beginning to learn about themselves as Indigenous people.

 Cultural activities include a Welcome Feast, National Aboriginal Day activities, Elders' teachings, the Songhees Pit Cook, and other events to support students' emotional and spiritual well-being.

 The library ensures access to current publications, multi-media, and online resources that focus on Indigenous topics and feature Indigenous scholars to support student and instructor learning.

 The centre provides a wide range of services and educational accommodations for students with a documented disability, including anxiety and depression.
 Faculty and staff arrange services and supports such as classroom and exam accommodations, accessibility assistance, and are a resource for students, faculty and staff.

-The help centres support students with all levels of English and math coursework.
+The help centres support students with all levels of English, math and science coursework.
 They offer one-on-one tutoring, tips and tools, as well as a dedicated quiet space to work individually or with other students.